What to Expect at Worship

 Most things you should be able to pick up from the worship aid or from those around you.

 We take an offering weekly and communion at least once a month as part of our practice of giving thanks (remember, “Eucharist”), but don’t feel obligated.

 We seek integrity in all we do and we want that for you too.

 We celebrate communion every week.
 We use grape juice, rather than wine and have a gluten-free bread option.
 Most Sundays we serve it at the front, and people come forward.
 You are welcome, but, of course, you can choose to participate or not, as meets your comfort level and spiritual desire that day.

 Fellowship after Worship

 We love to talk to each other.
 And we love to eat.
-We enjoy Cookie Sunday on the first Sunday of the month and everyone is invited to "Eat Out After Worship" on the third Sunday of the month.
+We find as many opportunities as we can to build friendships, knowing they pay off down the line.
 Please do stay and talk with us as much as you’re comfortable.
 We’d love to hear your story!